Creating a business continuity plan

 - Stakeholders – Who are your key stakeholders?
 This may include, for example:

-- One or more types of customers – registrants, resellers, those who make use of other services provided by you;
+- One or more types of customers – registrants, resellers, those who make use of other services you provide;

 - Owners or investors;